 - Why Design Thinking Won’t Solve All Your Innovation Problems – an entrepreneur’s take on things

-- Obstacles to Problem Solving and Innovation in Design Thinking – by Interaction Design
+- Obstacles to Problem Solving and Innovation in Design Thinking – Interaction Design

 Lead your students through the design thinking process in your subject!
-Pose a problem in the society and set this as a topic for discussion in your class across subjects.
+Pose a problem from society and set this as a topic for discussion in your class.
 Perhaps in the weeks leading up to a science fair or a scheduled project, you could introduce the topic and guide your students step by step until they showcase their work in front of the school.
 How about challenging other classes to join you?
 The possibilities are endless 🙂 Let us know how it works out!